iamsitting/iamsitting.github.io/content/markdown/2025/01/aspire.md

 Microservices are here to stay—but the way we develop with them has to evolve. `.NET Aspire`, Git submodules, and OpenTelemetry can bridge the gap between independent services and cohesive product delivery.

-If you’re drowning in `docker-compose.yml` files or juggling 6 terminal windows every time you onboard a new dev, give Aspire a look.
+If you're drowning in `docker-compose.yml` files or juggling 6 terminal windows every time you onboard a new dev, give Aspire a look.
 You might just enjoy building distributed systems again.

 [Back to Home](/)